Nucleosome: Overview

 Pioneering structural studies in the 1980s by Aaron Klug's group provided the first evidence that an octamer of histone proteins wraps DNA around itself in about 1.7 turns of a left-handed superhelix.
-In 1997 the first near atomic resolution crystal structure of the nucleosome was solved by the Richmond group, showing the most important details of the particle.
+In 1997 the first near atomic resolution crystal structure of the nucleosome was solved by the Richmond group at the ETH Zurich, showing the most important details of the particle.
 The human alpha satellite palindromic DNA critical to achieving the 1997 nucleosome crystal structure was developed by the Bunick group at Oak Ridge National Laboratory in Tennessee.
 The structures of over 20 different nucleosome core particles have been solved to date, including those containing histone variants and histones from different species.
 The structure of the nucleosome core particle is remarkably conserved, and even a change of over 100 residues between frog and yeast histones results in electron density maps with an overall root mean square deviation of only 1.6Å.